Kinto/kinto/docs/tutorial.rst

         }
     }

-You can also delete the record and use the same mechanism for
+You can also delete the record and use the same mechanism to avoid conflicts:
-synchronization:

 .. code-block:: http